13 Negatives Of Living In Mexico

 My recommendation is to always drive during the day in Mexico.
 And always drive alert in Mexico.
 Drivers here don’t always follow the road rules.
 You may get someone wanting to make a left turn on the right lane, and if you’re not paying attention, you might end up having a fender bender.
 Driving in Mexico is truly an art form.

-8. Bribing Cops
+8. Corrupt Cops

 If you ever get stopped in Mexico by a cop, you might actually get a ticket, or in some cases, you might be able to get away with it by bribing the cop.